 Oversteeping Your Tea

 When you steep black tea in hot water, you release tannins and other components of the tea into the water.
-Properly steeped and well-brewed, tea elicits extraordinary flavor, but when that tea is oversteeped it can become very bitter and unpleasant.
+Properly steeped and well-brewed, tea elicits extraordinary flavor, but when that tea is over-steeped it can become very bitter and unpleasant.
 Oversteeping also leads to super strong, assertive kombucha with unpleasant bitter overtones.
-Moreover, regularly using oversteeped tea - like tea infused overnight, can weaken the coby over time.
+Moreover, regularly using over-steeped tea, such as tea-infused overnight, can weaken the SCOBY over time.

-Instead, for best flavor, consider steeping tea according to recommended brew times.
+Instead, for the best flavor, consider steeping tea according to recommended brew times.

 Adding Flavors to Your First Ferment

 Kombucha flavored with citrus, herbs, fruits, herbs, and spices is delightful, especially when you take the time to concoct your own favorite flavor profiles, but one of the biggest mistakes new brewers make is adding flavorings to the initial batch of kombucha.
 Brewing flavored and fizzy kombucha is a two-step process with an initial period of fermentation in an open vessel with strictly tea and sweetener followed by a second, shorter period of fermentation in a sealed bottle with brewed kombucha tea and flavorings.